utah-geological-survey/WellApplication/README.md

 ## Development

-The most current iteration for this package is found at it's `GitHub Repository <https://github.com/inkenbrandt/WellApplication>`_
+The most current iteration for this package is found at it's <a href=https://github.com/inkenbrandt/WellApplication>GitHub Repository</a>
 .

 ## Modules